brookemitchell/llm-dev-examples/commands/review-pr.md

 1. Parse the PR URL from user input
 2. Extract PR number and validate
-3. Use GitHub credentials from `.cursor/credentials/github.json`
+3. Use GitHub CLI (`gh`) for all GitHub operations
-4. Fetch PR comments via GitHub API
+4. Fetch PR comments via GitHub CLI
 5. Create action commands for each actionable comment
 6. Generate comprehensive report